jeromefellus-sekoia/meshroom/docs/tutorial.md

 This tutorial guides you through

 * integrating a dummy product in a meshroom project's capabilities graph
-* instanciating a mesh
+* instantiating a mesh
 * setting up this mesh against real product tenants
 * playing and inspect data flowing through it

-We take an hypothetical intelligence-driven EDR called "myedr" as the examplar product to showcase Meshroom CLI's functionalities and underlying concepts
+We take an hypothetical intelligence-driven EDR called "myedr" as the examplar product to showcase the Meshroom CLI and underlying concepts.

 ### 0. Setup a meshroom project